When was that Pyrex pattern or piece introduced?

 Divided Serving Dish, Oval Open Baker (1958)

 They are basically the same, but one is divided and one is not.
-They first appeared with Daisy & Snowflake patterns, matching oval Decorator Casseroles & Space Savers.
-Golden Acorn appeared later, in 1960.
-Divided dishes became available in countless other patterns and remained until 1976, but the non-divided oval baker was dropped in the early 1960s.
+When divided dishes and open bakers debuted, they were decorated with each of the four Snowflake and Daisy variations, co-ordinating with oval Decorator Casseroles and Space Savers.
+Golden Acorn arrived in 1960.
+Divided dishes branched out with numerous other patterns and remained until 1976, but the non-divided oval baker was dropped during early 1963.

 The oval baker's model number is 053, and 063 signifies the divided dish, but except for those produced in the mid 1970s, the numbers do not appear on these sizes.
 In 1962, 063s were altered by adding an indentation across the base that mirrors the division across the interior.
 Older 063s lack this feature and their bottoms are identical to that of an 053 non-divided dish, which might explain why the model number is absent from both.

 Depending on the pattern, 063 divided dishes were equipped with either a plain clear divided lid; a non-divided decorated lid, either clear or opal; a plain clear non-divided lid; or no lid at all.
 Typically, no lid was provided with the 053 oval open baker, which is why it is called "open", but in two or three special sets it could be purchased with a lid as a covered casserole.
 All lids fitting 053 & 063 are marked 945, whether the lids are divided or not.

 Cinderella Casseroles (1958)

 The small 470 set appeared in November 1958, consisting of a 471, 472 & 473, with a choice of pink Gooseberry or turquoise Butterprint.
 The larger sizes, 474 & 475, did not arrive until 1961 when they were combined with a 473 in a 480 set.